Rewind X

 Expiry or Early Release

-Becomes claimable
+Becomes available

-Fragment NFT: Mint (first) / Update (cumulative)
+Rewind Proof NFT: Mint (first) / Update (cumulative)

 Transferable proof index (rewinds only)